SkyworkAI/Skywork/README_EN.md

 # 💪Project Introduction
 We are pleased to announce the open source release of the Skywork large-scale models.
 Skywork is a series of large models developed by the Kunlun Group · Skywork team.
 The models being open sourced this time include the **Skywork-13B-Base** model, **Skywork-13B-Chat** model, **Skywork-13B-Math** model, and **Skywork-13B-MM** model, as well as quantized versions of each model to support deployment and inference on consumer-grade GPUs.

+Our open-source Skywork series models can be used for commercial purposes, but you need to follow our agreement and refrain from engaging in harmful activities.
 The characteristics of the Skywork open-source project are:：

 - **Skywork-13B-Base**: The model was trained on a high-quality cleaned dataset consisting of 3.2 trillion multilingual data (mainly Chinese and English) and code.
 It has demonstrated the best performance among models of similar scale in various evaluations and benchmark tests.